orthecreedence/cl-async/README.md

 ```

 ### License
-As always, my code is MIT licenced.
+As always, my code is MIT licensed.
 Do whatever the hell you want with it.
 Enjoy!